VicMarBall/GameDev2022/README.md

 SPACE: Jump/Double Jump

+Z (On Level 2): Shoot

 ## Debug options:
 F1: Go to the start of the first level

+F2: Go to the start of the second level

 F3: Go to the start of the current level